BeibinLi/P1/plan_sys_msg.md

 **Format of Output:**

+**Reflection**
+*Give a few sentence reflections on the previous steps, what are wrong and what are good.*

 **Possible Actions:**
 1. Correct any errors found in the previous simulation.
 2. Analyze the simulation results to calculate total earnings.